amr-elzahar/full-stack-workouts/README.md

 # Workouts

 This application is a full-stack web application built with industry-standard technologies.
-The frontend of the application has been developed using the popular React library, while the backend is powered by Node.js with the Express.js framework and local Mongodb server.
+The frontend of the application has been developed using the popular React library (react hooks, redux toolkit and react router), while the backend is powered by Node.js with the Express.js framework and local Mongodb server.

 This application allows users to perform CRUD (Create, Read, Update, Delete) operations related to workouts.
 Users can view all available workout sessions, add new ones, delete existing ones, or edit any previously saved workouts.